-Tropical Storm Nestor threatens US Gulf Coast
+Tornado spawned by Tropical Storm Nestor damages Florida homes

 The state had activated its emergency operations center, but only at its lowest level.
 In an area that's recently gone weeks without rain, the storm was seen more as a welcome sight.

-"You have to keep it in perspective: 75 percent of our city was destroyed," Cathey said.
-"A little rain is welcome.
-Hopefully it won't be something crazy, but if that's all it is, I can deal with that.
-There's nothing in this system that I've seen that tells me Mexico Beach needs to be alarmed."

 The National Hurricane Center said high winds and dangerous storm surge were likely along parts of the northern Gulf Coast.
-And heavy rains had already begun pelting parts of the coastline, welcome relief for a parched region dealing with a drought.
 The system could dump from 2 to 4 inches (5 to 10 centimeters) of rain from the central Gulf Coast to the eastern Carolinas and as much as 6 inches (15 centimeters) in spots, forecasters said.

 Seawater pushed inland by the storm could rise as much as 5 feet (1.5 meters) as storm surge in Florida's Big Bend region, much of which is less-developed than the rest of the state's coast.